 Entry fees: Grand Teton National Park: $35 per car

 Where to stay in Jackson: Jackson is a resort town, meaning there are lots of accommodation options.
 The downside is that it's super popular in the summer months – meaning you'll want to book as far ahead as possible and plan to splurge.
 If you're going to splurge anyway, check out Huff House Inn and Cabins (#1 on TripAdvisor), Rusty Parrot Lodge and Spa, or the Wyoming Inn of Jackson Hole.
-For rentals, this 2-bedroom townhouse is a perfect (if pricey) option.
+For rentals, this 2-bedroom townhome is a good option.

 Day 7: To Yellowstone!

 Another early start today would be smart so you can see a little more of the Grand Tetons before you head up to Yellowstone.

 Start your morning with a stop at Mormon Row, just past Moose Junction on Highway 191 in Grand Teton National Park.
 Mormon Row is a collection of old homesteads and barns along Antelope Flats Road that once belonged to early settlers of this region.
 The old wooden barns especially look great in the morning hours, with the jagged mountains illuminated behind them.

 On your way north, you can visit a couple of the viewpoints you missed yesterday, like Snake River Overlook (made famous by photographer Ansel Adams).
 Further north, Oxbow Bend and Willow Flats are also worth a stop, and are spots where you may be able to see wildlife like moose and bear.